Laws // Lois

 p) Provincial or local projects, that is to say,

-(i) Lines of ships, railways, canals, telegraphs, and other projects connecting a province with other provinces or the semi-autonomous region, beyond the limits of the province or the semi-autonomous region, or with any foreign country, or
+(i) Lines of ships, railways, canals, telegraphs, and other projects connecting two or more provinces or the semi-autonomous region, beyond the limits of the province or the semi-autonomous region, or with any foreign country, or

-(ii) Those projects, although entirely in one province, that are declared by Parliament to be for the benefit of the whole of Aquria-Catopolis or for more than one province or semi-autonomous region.
+(ii) Those projects, although entirely in one province, that are declared by Parliament to be for the benefit of the whole of Aquria-Catopolis or for more than one province and semi-autonomous region.

 Division 2.
 Powers of the Legislatures of Provinces and the Legislature of the Semi-Autonomous Region

 Article 3.
-Some subjects may only be handled by the legislatures of provinces or the legislature of the semi-autonomous region.
-These include:
+The following subjects may only be handled by the legislatures of provinces or the legislature of the semi-autonomous region:

 a) The borrowing of money on the sole credit of that province or semi-autonomous region;